xujing1994/Explanability_bkd_gnn/README.md

 # Explanability_bkd_gnn

-Implementation of paper "Explanability-based backdoor attacks against graph neural networks"
+Implementation of paper

+Jing Xu*, Minhui(Jason) Xue, Stjepan Picek.
+"Explanability-based backdoor attacks against graph neural networks"

 If you make use of the code/experiment in your work, please cite our paper (Bibtex below).